nengo/nengo-dl/docs/training.rst

 3. Neuron biases

 These elements will *not* be optimized if they are targeted by an online learning rule.
-For example, :class:`nengo:nengo.PES` modifies connection weights as a model is running.
+For example, `nengo.PES` modifies connection weights as a model is running.
 If we also tried to optimize those weights with some offline training method then those two processes would conflict with each other, likely resulting in unintended effects.
 So NengoDL will